Slow Down and Watch for Pedestrians

 - No helmet!
 No bike!
 Always wear your helmet when riding your bike.
 Bicycles are required to follow the same rules of the road as motor vehicles so make sure you stop at all stop signs and signal your turns.

-- Please don't park in the "No Parking" zones in from of schools.
+- Please don't park in the "No Parking" zones in front of schools.
 You create a very dangerous situation for the children by doing so.
 "Stopping" is "Parking".

 - Always watch for children crossing roads.
 Be prepared to stop or slow down.